 - Final presentation.
 You will describe your process and demonstrate your project prototype in class on the day of the final.
 We will likely have visitors on that final day.
 You can find information here on a good final project presentation.

 - Screencast.
 Create a video containing much the same content as your presentation.
 Think of your video as something that you would use on Kickstarter to encourage viewers to invest in your idea.
 It should be a short version (less than 5 minutes) of your final presentation, including both elevator pitch and a prototype walkthrough.
-There are many screencasting tools, but YouTube is easiest.
+There are many screencasting tools, but recording a Google Meet presentation may be easiest.

 - Stage reports.
 Include your report for each stage, including the final evaluation stage.